 11. Homemade Frozen Yogurt

 Got fruit?
 Got yogurt?
-Perfect, that’s all you need make a healthy homemade frozen yogurt!
+Perfect, that’s all you need to make a healthy homemade frozen yogurt!
 Just add both ingredients to a blender, blend until smooth, pour into a container, cover and transfer it to the freezer.
-Once frozen, scoop into bowls for a refreshing sweet snack complete with protein, fibre and healthy fats.
+Once frozen, scoop into bowls for a refreshing sweet snack complete with protein, fibre, and healthy fats.

 12. Dried Fruit